cncoulter/camcoulter.com/About-This-Site.md

 * Images should have appropriate textual equivalents (alt text).
 Controls should have appropriate accessible names, roles, and states so that screen readers properly announce content for users.
 Screen reader users should be able to effectively read and navigate this site.
 * You should be able to navigate this site if CSS or JavaScript fails to load (or if you have JavaScript disabled).

+Beyond WCAG, I also want this site to work well for people who use high contrast mode on Windows.
+(I use this mode myself sometimes, and it can be a huge help.)
+I have designed and tested this site so that it should work well when viewed in high contrast mode on Windows.

 Here are some of the tools I'm using to test this site for accessibility:

 * W3C's HTML validator